jpratt2/CucumberTemplateJava/README.md

      I click main button

 There are 2 categories of statements:
 When statements are for setting up the test.
-(Cucumber doesn't distinguish any difference between the keywords.)
 Then statements are for assertions.
+However, this is for readability only.
+Cucumber doesn't treat the key words differently.

 When statements